 The book introduces a discussion on the theory of human needs, in a manner that can inform the operationalization of the SDGs.
-The subtitle of the book is ‘Climate change, capitalism and sustainable well-being’, as I believe this is the real concrete context in which to rethink needs and development.
+The subtitle of the book is Climate Change, Capitalism and Sustainable Wellbeing, as I believe this is the real concrete context in which to rethink needs and development.

 What are the most important challenges for this notion of human development within planetary boundaries?

 The answer to this question is very simple.
 The biggest challenge is global capitalism.
 In my book I look at the possibilities for a hopeful future and unpack how the current levels of inequality are simply outrageous.
 Inequalities keep rising and the absolute differences in income and wealth widen continually over time.
-This is the result of a model of growth that is taking the whole planet in the same pathway.
+This is the result of a model of growth that is taking the whole planet along the same pathway.
 The key question is how this can be modified, challenged, diverted to avoid the climate and ecological breakdown that might become inevitable.
-An extraordinary amount of action is required to keep global temperatures beyond the 1.5 degree average in relation to preindustrial times, as recommended by the Paris Agreement.
+An extraordinary amount of action is required to keep global temperatures below the 1.5C- average in relation to pre-industrial times, as recommended by the Paris Agreement.
 The intellectual challenge relates to the fact that neoclassical economics and individual satisfaction remain at the core of the measure of well-being.
 This view remains central in all countries and it is still being taught at most universities.
-In short, the connected challenges of global capitalism, climate breakdown and the pervasiveness of neoliberal economic thinking, are, in my mind, the three most important challenges to human development.
+In short, the connected challenges of global capitalism, climate breakdown and the pervasiveness of neoliberal economic thinking are, in my mind, the three most important challenges to human development.

-How can we then make the human development approach more relevant and more influential for policy making and for decision makers?
+How can we then make the human development approach more relevant and more influential for policy-making and for decision-makers?
 What do you think needs to happen in order to move it beyond this dominance of neoclassical economics?

 The COVID-19 crisis has shaken things up a lot.
-It has led, for example, to the need to identify essential workers, and now we see that many governments have lists of who those essential workers are – demonstrating this accounts for almost one third of the total labour force.
-Then we have seen more clearly who non-essential workers are, often emerging as the types of activities that lead to individual pleasure, or activities that are simply unproductive, that create dangers and undermine welfare.
+It has led, for example, to the need to identify essential workers, and now we see that many governments have lists of who those essential workers are – demonstrating that this accounts for almost one third of the total labour force.
+Then we have seen more clearly who the non-essential workers are, often emerging as those involved in the types of activities that lead to individual pleasure, or activities that are simply unproductive, that create dangers and undermine welfare.
 That sort of discourse is coming back now.